Last Updated on September 10, 2024

 I hope you’re doing well.
 Diner Town is one of my favorite places to grab lunch; the pecan pie is my absolute fave!
 During my last visit, I couldn’t help but notice that straws are automatically placed in all of the drinks.

 Straws and single-use plastic in general have been getting a lot of media attention.
-France has done away with single-use plastic cups and cutlery so has Seattle.
+France has done away with single-use plastic cups and cutlery, and so has Seattle.
 Even McDonald’s is looking for plastic straw alternatives.

-Straws may seem small, but it adds up.
-In the US alone, we use 500 million plastic straws everyday!
+Straws may seem small, but they add up.
+In the US alone, we use 500 million plastic straws every day!

 Currently, 8 million tons of plastic winds up in the ocean each year.
-Most of that is single-use plastic which is responsible for killing over a 100,000 marine animals annually.
+Most of that is single-use plastic, which is responsible for killing over 100,000 marine animals annually.

-This will significantly decrease the amount of straws you go through having a positive affect on the environment and the bottom line.
+This will significantly decrease the amount of straws you go through, having a positive effect on the environment and your bottom line.

-I really hope you’ll take my request under consideration. thank you!
+I really hope you’ll take my request into consideration.
+Thank you!

 Sincerely,